20 Feb The Best things to do in Galle, Sri Lanka

 Historical Mansion Museum

 The museum is open from 9 am to 6 pm every day of the week.
-The place is free to everyone to enter.
+The place is free for everyone to enter.
 There is a jewellery and gemstone shop on one side run by the family that owns the museum.
 You can expect a subtle sales pitch during the visit.

 Explore SuperCool Cafés